jlevy/minify-tw-html/README.md

 [Tailwind v4 CLI](https://tailwindcss.com/docs/installation/tailwind-cli) (the recently
 updated Tailwind compiler).

-## Simple, Modern Minification of Static HTML/CSS/JavaScript Pages
+## Minification of Static HTML/CSS/JavaScript Pages

-This is a convenient CLI and Python library to fully minify HTML, CSS, and JavaScript using html-minifier-terser one of the best modern minifiers.
+This is a convenient CLI and Python library to fully minify HTML, CSS, and JavaScript using html-minifier-terser, one of the best modern minifiers.

 If you’re using Python, it can be added as a PyPI dependency to a project and used as a minification library from Python and it internally handles (and caches) the Node